EnesKilicaslan/Cheat-Sheet/next-js.md

 calling local api in ``getStaticProps`` or ``getServerSideProps`` is not recommended as it will create another round trip.
 Instead, we can replicate the same logic within getStaticProps ot getServerSideProps itself. ( We should do code repetition, so we can write the logic in a seperate file and export it)

+## STYLING

+#### global styles

+We can manually edit the ``global.css`` file or we can create another styling file and import it right after the global style in the ``_app.js`` file.
+On the other hand, we can use styles from external libraries by importing it in the ``_app.js`` file.

+#### component level styles

+It is alse called as Module CSS.
+We can create a file that starts with the component name and ends with `.module.css`.
+This way we can directly access the classes as they are JS objects and we can easily avoid name collision with this way.

+### sass support

+instead of css, we can use scss with Next's default features.
+First install sass ``yarn add sass`` and name the files with extention ``.scss``.